retrogradeorbit/bootleg/README.md

 `(symlink link target)`

-Make a symlink from `link` to `target`
+Make a symlink from `link` to `target`.
+Operates idempotently.
+If the link already exists it does nothing.
+If the `link` exists but points to another target, changes the link to point to the specified `target`.
+If the `link` exists but is not a symbolic link, throws an exception.
+On success returns the path of the link.

 #### mkdir

 `(mkdir path)`

 Make a directory `path`.
 Does not create any parent directories.
+Operates idempotently.
+If the direcotry exists, it does nothing.
+Otherwise it tries to create the directory.
+On success it returns the directory path.

 #### mkdirs

 `(mkdirs path)`

 Make a directory `path` including all the parent directories.
+Operates idempotently.
+If the direcotry exists, it does nothing.
+Otherwise it tries to create the directories.
+On success it returns the final directory path.

 ### Markup Processing Functions